 Chardonnay vinegar is made from the elegant Chardonnay wine, capturing its crisp, bright acidity and subtle fruit and oak notes.
 Lighter than red wine vinegar, it has a refined and balanced flavor, making it ideal for dishes where a delicate, nuanced touch is needed.
 Perfect for light, fresh recipes, Chardonnay vinegar adds sophistication without overpowering the ingredients.

-- Flavor Profile: Crisp, bright, and elegant, mirroring the subtle fruit and often oak notes of Chardonnay wine.
+- Flavour Profile: Crisp, bright, and elegant, mirroring the subtle fruit and often oak notes of Chardonnay wine.
 Lighter than red wine vinegar.

 - Culinary Uses: Perfect for delicate fish dishes, chicken, light sauces, and vinaigrettes where a refined acidity is desired.
 It’s also fantastic for drizzling over quinoa salads or enhancing the flavors of roasted vegetables.